f5devcentral/f5-velos-training/docs/velos_networking.rst

 | F5-UPG-VEL-QSFP+SR4  | CN   | VELOS Field Upgrade: QSFP+ Transceiver (40G-SR4, 850NM, 100M, MPO, DDM Support)       |
 +----------------------+------+---------------------------------------------------------------------------------------+

 The QSFP+ and QSFP28 optics when configured for unbundled mode, will break out into either 4 x 25Gb (with a 100Gb QSFP28 optic) or 4 x 10Gb (with a 40Gb QSFP+ optic).
 You will need to utilize a breakout cable to allow the single physical port to break out into 4 lower speed ports.
 The following breakout cable SKUs can be ordered and utilized for either 4 x 25Gb, or 4 x 10GB depending on the optic installed.
-Note, they come in different lengths (1 meter, 3 meter, or 10 meter) and each of the SKUs is a 2 Pack.
+Note, they come in different lengths (1 meter, 3 meters, or 10 meters) and each of the SKUs is a 2 Pack.

 +---------------------+------+--------------------------------------------------------------------------------------------+
 | F5-UPGVELSR4XSR3M   | CN   | VELOS Field Upgrade: QSFP28-QSFP+ Breakout Cable for SR4 ONLY MPO to 4LC (3 Meter 2 Pack)  |